Riteshk229/Ecommerce-API/README.md

-# Ecommerce-API
+#escription:

-   An E-commerce REST API created using Node.js, Express.js and MongoDB for Admin to manage his product inventory.
-It has functionality     like:
+The E-commerce REST API is built using Node.js, Express.js, and MongoDB, providing functionality for the admin to manage their product inventory.
+The API allows for viewing the inventory, creating new products, deleting existing products, and updating the quantity of products.

-  1. View Inventory
-  2. Create Products
-  3. Delete Product
-  4. Update Quantity of Products
+Tech Stack:
+- Node.js: A JavaScript runtime environment that allows running JavaScript on the server-side.
+- Express.js: A web application framework for Node.js, used for handling server-side logic and creating RESTful APIs.
+- MongoDB: A NoSQL database used for storing and retrieving product inventory data.

+Functionality:
+1. View Inventory: The API provides endpoints to retrieve the product inventory, allowing the admin to view all the products currently available.

+2. Create Products: The API includes endpoints for creating new products in the inventory.
+The admin can provide details such as product name, description, price, and quantity.

+3. Delete Product: The API provides an endpoint to delete a specific product from the inventory based on its unique identifier.

+4. Update Quantity of Products: The API allows the admin to update the quantity of a product in the inventory.
+The admin can specify the product ID and the new quantity to update the stock.

 ## Setup